Dalbergia nigra: Former uses

 The wood of this species has been much sought after since it was first introduced to the European and subsequently the world market, hundreds of years ago.
 Dalbergia nigra became popular in high grade furniture, such as that produced during the Regency period of late 18th and early 19th centuries—and more recently by Scandinavian makers, who produced furniture in the Danish Modern style.
 This species has also been used in various musical instruments, decorative wood-ware, knife handles and turnery.
 Much of the most highly figured material was sliced into veneers, which decorated items such as domestic and office furniture, wall panels, and piano cases; it was also a favourite of marquetry artists.

 Old growth Brazilian rosewood remains highly prized by classical and steel string guitar makers, who regard it as perhaps the best sounding wood for guitar backs and sides.
 It was used in instruments as long ago as the late Renaissance and Baroque eras, when luthiers used it for lute backs (ribs) and various parts of other stringed musical instruments.
 It was also used in woodwind instruments, such as bassoons, flutes, and recorders.

 Habitat and distribution

 Dalbergia nigra is endemic to Brazil, and native to the Bahia interior forests ecoregion.

-It is endemic to the Atlantic Forest biome of southeastern Brazil, and only found in southern Bahia, Espírito Santo, Minas Gerais, and Rio de Janeiro states.
+It is endemic to the Atlantic Forest biome of southeastern Brazil, and found only in southern Bahia, Espírito Santo, Minas Gerais, and Rio de Janeiro states.

 It needs a habitat of wet and damp forest on rich soils to thrive.